mshahzebraza/officeworks/notes/todo/tasks.md

   - Use Foreign Keys in purchase parts (normalize the data)
   - Make queries in graphql for the specific data requests for each UI.
 Also, load data of each page when the page is loaded.
 - Create an inventory Model
+- Restructure the PO Parts separately using population in mongoose.(Parts can be repeated in multiple POs) Do this for project and modules also.
+(Standard Modules are repeated across multiple projects)